 The joystick provides quick access to the functions that are often used.
 It can control the downforce pressure, command the raising and lowering of the openers, activate or deactivate the IntelliForce system (blue button), or trigger the rotations of the hoppers at the beginning of a pass (yellow button).

-- X axis: depending on option (raise or lower opener, or not used) - Y axis: pressure adjustment in manual
+- X axis: raise and lower - Y axis: pressure adjustment in manual